 View Kyushu Shinkansen (Bullet Train) in a larger map

 x:All trains stop *:Some of trains stop -All trains pass by

 There are two types of cars, newer N700-7000/8000 series and JR Kyushu original 800 series.
 800 series is used for Sakura and Tsubame.
 This train does not go through Sanyo Shinkansen.
 N700 series was introduced for Mizuho and Sakura depart from Shin-Osaka.

-This type is used for the trains that are operated on Kyushu Shinkansen only.
+This type is used for the trains running on the Kyushu Shinkansen segment (Hakata – Kagoshima-Chuo) only.
 This series does not have any Green class.
-But even ordinary class provides you 2+2 seat configuration.
-This is a big difference as the standard in Shinkansen ordinary class is 2+3 seat configuration.
+But even Ordinary class offers you 2+2 seat configuration.
+This is a big difference as the standard of the Shinkansen Ordinary class is 2+3 seat configuration.
 And also this series has many Japanese decoration in the train.
-It gives you very unique Japanese atmosphere.
+It offers you very unique Japanese atmosphere.

 R:Ordinary class reserved seat NR:Ordinary class non-reserved seat

 This type is used for all Mizuho, Sakura that is go through Sanyo Shinaksen and some Tsubame.